-Improved by STARS (+) Improved by STARS (+) Not improved by NeSA (-) Improved by NeSA (+) Not improved by STARS (-) Not improved by STARS (-) Not improved by NeSA (-) Improved by NeSA (+)
++++ Improved by STARS +++ +++ Improved by STARS +++ - Not Improved by NeSA - +++ Improved by NeSA +++ - Not Improved by STARS - - Not Improved by STARS - - Not Improved by NeSA - +++ Improved by NeSA +++

-Additional qualitative data was gathered from interviews with four teachers.
-The four teachers represented districts with enrollments from approximately 200 to 9,000 students covering a wide geographic area, and a geographic area from Grand Island west to the panhandle of Nebraska, covering several hundred miles.
-Of the four teachers interviewed, three are currently elementary teachers with two having past experience at other age levels and district roles, and one was currently a middle grades teacher.
+Additional qualitative data was gathered from interviews with four administrators.
+The administrators were selected based on their average combined scores on his or her perceptions regarding STARS and perceptions regarding NeSA.
+The four administrators represented districts with enrollments from approximately 200 to 750 students covering a wide geographic area from Grand Island west to the panhandle of Nebraska, covering several hundred miles.
+Of the four interviewees, two were superintendents, one was a principal, and one was a curriculum director who identified himself or herself as an administrator on the Phase I online survey.

 Data collection procedures.
 Two opportunities for collection of qualitative data were included in this study.
-First, an opportunity to respond to open ended questions was provided at the end of each section of the Phase I survey.
-A second opportunity to gather qualitative data was taken through personal interviews with representative survey respondents selected by the researchers using purposeful sampling.
+First, an opportunity to respond to open-ended questions was provided at the end of each section of the Phase I survey.
+A second opportunity to gather qualitative data was taken through personal interviews with representative survey respondents selected by the researcher.

-While aggregate scores were calculated for each of the five sections of the survey, of particular interests was in teacher's responses to questions about personal perceptions of STARS and personal perceptions of NeSA.
-Teachers were selected for interviews based on these two response areas, selecting one from each quadrant as described earlier.
-Personal interviews with teachers were recorded and transcribed personally by the researcher or by a transcriptionist who had completed confidentiality training as required by the IRB.
+While aggregate scores were calculated for each of the five sections of the survey, particular interest was in the administrators' responses to questions about personal perceptions of STARS and personal perceptions of NeSA.
+Administrators were selected for interviews based on these two response areas, selecting one from each quadrant as described earlier.
+Personal interviews with administrators were recorded and transcribed either personally by the researcher or by a transcriptionist who had completed confidentiality training as required by the IRB.

 Data analysis procedures.
-Data was organized, prepared for analysis, and then read as a whole in order to gain a general impression of what respondents were saying and how it related or did not related to the quantitative portion of the study.
-As the interview protocol was intentially aligned with the Phase I survey, the primary themes identified through the qualitative analysis aligned accordingly.
-The strategy of aligning methods design selected for the study.
+Data was organized, prepared for analysis, and then read as a whole in order to gain a general impression of what respondents were saying and how it related or did not relate to the quantitative portion of the study.
+As the interview protocol was intentionally aligned with the Phase I survey, the primary themes identified through the qualitative analysis aligned accordingly.
+The strategy of aligning the Phase II interview protocol with the Phase I survey paralleled the explanatory mixed methods design selected for the study.
 After review and reflection, five areas were determined to be the major themes for the qualitative portion of the study: (a) personal beliefs about assessment, (b) perceptions about the STARS system, (c) perceptions about the newly implemented Nebraska Statewide assessment tests (NeSA), (d) experiences with the transition from STARS to NeSA, and (e) progress towards a balanced assessment system.
 Further coding of the responses provided insight into general categories within each of the five themes of the study.

-Qualitative research is subjective by nature and the researchers worked to validate their findings through the use of thorough and complete review of survey comments, field notes, and interview scripts, keeping in mind any personal biases that they may individually or collectively have.
-Both researchers in the parallel study have served in the teacher, principal, and superintendent role and both have also had extensive training in assessment and leadership through the University of Nebraska-Lincoln and recognized assessment as an important part of providing quality education for students in all curricular areas and age groups.
-These perspectives, although related to the heart of the study, have been bracketed throughout the research process to ensure that they do not skew the perspective in reviewing and reporting study results (see Table 30).
+Qualitative research is subjective by nature and the researcher worked to validate findings through the use of a thorough and complete review of the survey comments, field notes, and interview scripts, keeping in mind any personal biases that he may have.
+The researcher has served in the role of teacher, principal, and superintendent and has extensive training in assessment and leadership through the University of Nebraska-Lincoln.
+The researcher recognized that assessment has an important role in providing quality education for students in all curricular areas and age groups.
+These personal perspectives, although related to the heart of the study, have been bracketed throughout the research process to ensure that they do not skew perspective when reviewing and reporting study results (see Table 30).

 Theme 1: Perceptions and beliefs about assessment.
-The initial section of the Phase I survey focused on respondent's beliefs and perceptions about assessment in general.
-Upon review, responses revealed that overwhelmingly teachers believe assessment is a necessary and valuable tool to assist in providing meaningful instruction.
+The initial section of the Phase I interview protocol focused on respondents' beliefs and perceptions about assessments in general.
+Upon review, responses revealed that administrators felt overall that assessment is a necessary and valuable tool.
+One administrator said,